How To Grow Your Own Plastic-Free Luffa Scrub Sponge

 Luffa Sponge Longevity

-These all-natural luffa sponges last a surprisingly long time too.
-Depending upon how crusty the plates are that I typically find myself scrubbing, I can usually get about 6-8 months out of a luffa sponge before needing to toss it and bring out another.
+These all-natural luffa sponges last a surprisingly long time.
+I usually get 6-8 months from a luffa sponge before needing to toss it and bring out another.

 Luffa Loofah Gourd biodegradable compostable plastic-free scrub cleaning luffa sponge - cleaning dishes with soap. #TexasHomesteader

-Now I toss the old worn out luffa into my compost and it will further degrade to become some of the Black Gold Compost that’s so vital to a healthy garden.
+Now I toss the worn out luffa into my compost and it will further degrade to become some of the Black Gold Compost so vital to a healthy garden.

 You see?
-Even when it’s done heavy duty for months, still my luffa scrub sponge just keeps on giving!
+Even when it’s done heavy duty for months my luffa scrub sponge just keeps on giving!

 Luffa sponge can be composted when it gets old. #TexasHomesteader